SUCCESS FILING TO FEEL MORE SUCCESS-FULL …

 My corporate clients diverted training funds to assist employees whose homes and lives had been blown apart, so my scheduled programs were postponed.

-But Hurricane Andrew gave me an unexpected gift … TIME.
+Hurricane Andrew gave me an unexpected gift … TIME.

-and Our Children Are Watching took off!
+Chinaberry published a powerful review in 1996 and Our Children Are Watching took off!

 I was invited to teach the 10 Success Skills in schools and universities across the country … Montessori, Waldorf, Ponce de Leon Middle School, Miami Country Day School, University of Richmond, University of Miami, Florida International University, Smith College … and The Unity School in Delray and Ransom Everglades in Miami where my grandchildren went to school … to name a few.